urgent-challenge/urgent2026/_pages/data.md

 <br>

 ### Detailed data description

 The training and validation data are both simulated based on the following source data.
-Note that the validation set made by the [provided script]((https://github.com/urgent-challenge/urgent2025_challenge)) is different from the official validation set used in the leaderboard, although the data source and the type of distortions do not change.

-The challenge has two tracks:
- - **First track**: We limit the duration of MLS and CommonVoice, resulting in ~2.5k hours of speech.
- - **Second track**: We do not limit the duration of MLS and CommonVoice datasets, resulting in ~60k hours of speech.
+Based on the [dataset of the second URGENT challengege](https://urgent-challenge.github.io/urgent2025/data/), we conducted a data selection using the data filtering method proposed a recent paper <d-cite key="liLessMoreData2025"/>.

+**It is noted that we encourage you to explore better ways of data selection and utilization in this challenge.** In addition to the data and filtering methods provided by our baseline, you can make use of larger-scale datasets, such as the [track2 data](https://urgent-challenge.github.io/urgent2025/data/) from the second challenge, or other allowed data (please check it in the [rules pages](/urgent2026/rules/)).

 <style>
 /* Basic */